d-morrison/IntroStatActivities/_book/index.md

 nocite: '@*'
 site: bookdown::bookdown_site
 documentclass: report
-description: This is the coursepack of in-class activities for STAT 216 Summer 2022.
+description: This is the coursepack of in-class activities for STAT 216 Fall 2022.
 location: Montana State University
 ---